-Beginners building their own websites are most afraid of encountering problems, such as WordPress database connection failure, prompting 'Error Establishing a Database Connection'.
-Naibabiji here shares several troubleshooting methods after a database error occurs.
+Beginners building their own websites are most afraid of encountering website problems, such as WordPress database connection failure, prompting 'Error Establishing a Database Connection'.
+Naiba here shares several troubleshooting methods after a database error occurs.

 When you

-have installed a WordPress websiteand suddenly one day it prompts a database connection error, then check according to the following methods.
+have installed your WordPress websiteand one day it prompts a database connection error, then check according to the following methods.

-1. Check if the database process is running normally
+1. Check if the database process is normal

-VPS and installed Baota Panelyourself, then first log in to the Baota Panel backend to see if the MySQL process is running normally.
-If not, restart it once.
-If the process cannot be restarted, consider restarting the server.
+Install Baota Panel on VPS, then first log in to the Baota Panel backend to see if the MySQL process is running normally.
+If it's not running normally, restart it once.
+If the process cannot be restarted, you can consider restarting the server.

-If you are using Shared Hosting, a database connection failure is usually due to a database issue.
-You can log in to the hosting management backend and enter the database management interface, such as phpMyAdmin.
-First, back up the current database, then restore an older backup.
+If you are using Shared Hosting, then database connection failure is usually due to a database issue.
+You can log in to the virtual host management backend and enter the database management interface, such as phpMyAdmin.
+Back up the current database first, then restore the previous old backup.

-Sometimes, Theme and Plugin bugs can also cause database connection failures.
-You can use FTP software to rename or move all plugins and non-default themes to another folder.
-Ensure the website can open, then restore them one by one to test where the problem lies.
+Sometimes, Theme and Plugin bugs can also cause database connection failure.
+You can use FTP software to rename or move all Plugins and non-default Themes to another folder.
+After ensuring the website can open, restore them one by one to test where the problem lies.

 4. Reinstall WordPress core files